Rail transport in Iran: Railway electrification

-Although railway electrification in Iran was started in 1975, it was halted for almost 30 years.
+Although railway electrification in Iran began in 1975, it was halted for almost 30 years.
 A contract for electrification of the Tehran-Mashhad double-track line and the supply of 70 electric locomotives was awarded in 2009.
 Speeds of up to 200 km/h for locomotive-hauled passenger trains and 250 km/h for tilting EMUs are expected to reduce existing journey times of 7.5 to 12 to less than 5 hours.
-As recently as July 2017 the Iranian Government has completed a loan agreement for the Tehran – Mashhad electrification project.

 Commuter railway services

 Local Rail, also referred to as Suburban Rail or Commuter rail when originating from a large city and covering its suburbs, is a class of rail services, using railbus-type trains, running a distance of about 50 km to 200 km, and serving all stations.
 Currently there are the following services: